ad-freiburg/ad-blog/content/post/project-efficient-export-of-construct-query-results/index.md

   - [References](#references)

 # Introduction
-In the following we will introduce the concepts which are necessary for understanding the context of the improvements to the CONSTRUCT export pipeline.
+In the following we will introduce the concepts which are necessary to understand the context of the improvements to the CONSTRUCT export pipeline.

 ## The RDF data model